How To Find Out Where Someone Works for Child Support Legally

 A screenshot of NC courts explaining that a failure to pay can result in withheld wages and'/or jail time.

-Employers need to also know how to find out if someone is in police custody due to a child support warrant when the worker doesn’t show up on the job.
+Employers also need to know how to determine if an employee is in police custody due to a child support warrant when they fail to show up for work.

 A warrant is only one way the state can try to enforce a child support order or obligation.
 Another option is wage garnishment.
-Knowing how to find out where someone works for child support also helps the state agency start wage garnishment processing to satisfy the obligation.
+Knowing how to learn where someone works for child support also helps the state agency start wage garnishment processing to satisfy the obligation.

 Wage Garnishment and Child Support: What a Parent Needs to Know